 Establishes a committee to study initiatives and recommendations related to palliative care and the end of life.
+The House and Senate failed to agree on a final version of the bill.

 Physician Assisted Suicide